magnussimonsen/Luna4/README.md

 # Luna4
 Luna4 is an educational multi-tool app designed to streamline workflows for students and teachers.
-It integrates Python, a computer algebra system (CAS), spreadsheets, a graphical calculator, and a probability calculator—all within a single unified platform.
+It integrates a text editor, Python (pyodide) and Python editor, a computer algebra system (CAS), a graphical calculator,geometry explorer, spreadsheets and a probability calculator—all within a single unified platform.